jack1118/contri/README.md

      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-10. Push your branch to GitHub:
+7. Push your branch to Gerrit:

     ```shell
     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `angular:master`.
+8. In Gerrit, add reviewers.

-### Reviewing a Pull Request
+### Reviewing a Merge Request

-The Angular team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Angular code of conduct](https://github.com/angular/code-of-conduct) and applies within or outside of Angular managed channels.

 #### Addressing review feedback

-If we ask for changes via code reviews then:
+If reviewers ask for changes via code reviews then:

 1. Make the required updates to the code.

-2. Re-run the Angular test suites to ensure tests are still passing.
+2. Re-run the test suites to ensure tests are still passing.

 3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):